asimahmedhub/Hospitality-Domain-Dashboard/README.md

 # 🏨 Hospitality Domain Dashboard (Power BI Case Study)

 A complete Power BI case study analyzing hotel performance for **AtliQ Grands**, a five-star hotel chain in India.
-This project demonstrates my skills in data modeling, DAX, dashboard design, and storytelling with data.
+This project showcases my expertise in Power BI — from data modeling and DAX to designing business-ready dashboards and delivering compelling insights.

 ---